-• Section 4: Building Your Program Team
+Section 4: Building Your Program Team

-For example, we've had a long and fulfilling relationship with FULL SAIL UNIVERSITY -they've provided us with worldclass STEAM experiences for our youth, a variety of tech field skills building from music to coding and gaming with Full Sail Labs as well as professional development for our teachers.
-Sharyn Thomas-Dr. Holly Ludgate has committed to participating on our Program Team for 4 years to help guide the STEAM and college and career focuses of our grant - serving as the member from a POST-SECONDARY INSTITUTION.
-Having Professor Thomas Dr. Ludgate as part of our team meets the need that parent and teachers expressed to have STEM and engineering experiences in the program.
+For example, we've had a long and fulfilling relationship with Full Sail University - they've provided us with world-class STEAM experiences for our youth, a variety of tech field skills building from music to coding and gaming with Full Sail Labs as well as professional development for our teachers.
+Dr. Holly Ludgate Sharyn Thomas from Full Sail has committed to participating on our Program Team for 4 years to help guide the STEAM and college and career focuses of our grant - serving as the member from a POST-SECONDARY INSTITUTION.